rueckstiess/mtools/README.md

 #### Description

-A script to plot query durations in a logfile (requires numpy and matplotlib modules).
+A script to plot query durations in a logfile (requires numpy and matplotlib packages).

     usage: mplotqueries filename [-h] [--ns [NS [NS ...]]] [--exclude-ns [NS [NS ...]]]